- The OIA receives complaints about the conduct of all Queensland mayors and councillors.

 - The OIA must by law assess all complaints it receives.

-- Since establishment, the OIA receives on average 1,100 complaints a year.
+- Since establishment, the OIA receives on average of about 1,000 complaints a year.

 - The OIA may initiate its own investigations.

 - Under the OIA’s broad discretion, a complaint can be dismissed on assessment as subject to no further action if it is out of jurisdiction; does not raise a reasonable suspicion of councillor conduct; does not contain sufficient information for a proper assessment; it is not a justifiable use of resources to take further action; is not in the public interest; or is improper i.e., vexatious or frivolous.

 - Complaints assessed as possible misconduct will be investigated by the OIA and may, following a natural justice process, be referred to the independent Councillor Conduct Tribunal (CCT) to decide.

 - Those assessed as inappropriate conduct will be referred back to local government for investigation.

 - Those assessed as corrupt conduct will be referred to the Crime and Corruption Commission.